RMeli/TIL/docs/linux/commands.md

 The `kill -SIGKILL` command bypasses the standard shutdown routine and unsaved data will be lost.

+!!! note

+    `kill` sends the `SIGTERM` signal by default, which allows the process to terminate gracefully.

 ## Remove broken symbolic links

 ```bash